PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

   - ClickHouse
 ---

-Pitting Elasticsearch against ClickHouse is a sort-of, not-really awkward comparison to make.
-On one hand, both are open-source frameworks with advantages over conventional databases like [PostgreSQL](/blog/clickhouse-vs-postgres) for performing tasks over *lots* of data.
+Elasticsearch and ClickHouse are both open-source frameworks with advantages over conventional databases like [PostgreSQL](/blog/clickhouse-vs-postgres) for performing tasks over *lots* of data, but they serve very different needs.

-On the other, Elasticsearch and ClickHouse are built by very different organizations for fairly different purposes.
-Elasticsearch was the bedrock product for Elastic, which is a for-profit company that sells Elastic Cloud, a managed solution that bundles Elasticsearch with other data products.
+Elasticsearch is the bedrock product for Elastic.
+It sells Elastic Cloud, a managed solution that bundles Elasticsearch with other data products.

 ![Elasticsearch Development.png](../images/blog/clickhouse-vs-elastic/elasticsearch-development.png)